 Planning for waste reduction and recycling

-Note that Minneapolis and St. Louis Park have ordinances that require single-use food packaging, including packaging used at events, to be recyclable or compostable and this includes packaging used at events.
+Take into account city-specific requirements: Minneapolis and St. Louis Park have ordinances that require single-use food packaging, including packaging used at events, to be recyclable or compostable.
 Learn more about the Minneapolis Green to Go environmentally acceptable packaging ordinance and St. Louis Park’s zero waste packaging ordinance.
-These ordinance require that recyclable materials be recycled and compostable materials be composted, so be sure to plan for appropriate collection for your event.
+These ordinances require that recyclable materials be recycled and compostable materials be composted, so be sure to plan for appropriate collection for your event.
 The ordinance requirements do not apply to pre-packaged foods.

-If your event is being held in Minneapolis, avoid using bottled water by getting tap-water dispensers from the City of Minneapolis' Public Works Department.
+If your event is being held in Minneapolis, avoid using bottled water by getting water dispensers from the City of Minneapolis' Public Works Department.
 Dispensers are available for certain large events, such as races and festivals.
-For more details, email email@example.com or call 612-673-2342.
+For more information, visit Tap Minneapolis.